BenjaminAnsbach/ico-smart-contract/README.md

 After the `VC`s are created, the total supply will be split in half.

  - `100.000.000 VC` will go to a special ICO wallet which will be used to serve `VC` during the ICO.
  - `100.000.000 VC` will go to a wallet owned by Foundervision.
-These 100.000.000 `VC`s will be splitted into different wallets again, but this is not part of the `SC`.
+These 100.000.000 `VC`s will be splitted into different wallets again to deversify and lower the risk of being hacked as a whole, but that's not part of the `SC`.

-During initialization, the `SC` will setup a date range in which the Pre-ICO and the ICO will take place.
+During deployment, the `SC` will setup a date range in which the Pre-ICO and the ICO will take place.
 It does not necessarily mean that the token sale will start or end at exactly these dates.
 It's just a boundary that will limit the ICO duration.

-250.000 of the 100.000.000 ICO `VC`s will be handed out as a present to people that show interest in the Coin via http://www.foundervision.com and register themselves together with their wallet address.
+A defined amount of the 100.000.000 ICO `VC`s will be handed out as a present to people that show interest in the Coin via http://www.foundervision.com and register themselves together with their wallet address.
 This special offer will be available until the end of the ICO.
 Each registration on the homepage will lead to a 10 `VC` present until the 250.000 `VC` pot is empty.

 The Pre-ICO is restricted to a maximum supply of `50.000.000 VC`.
 If this supply is exceeded with a transaction while the Pre-ICO is running, the transaction will be rejected.